maxlath/wikibase-cli/docs/read_operations.md

 wd p [filter]
 ```

-#### Get the list of all Wikidata properties in your environment local language
+By default, your config or environment language is used:
 ```sh
 wd props
 ```